Repertoi-e/light-std/README.md

 >      print("{}", nums[-1]); // 5
 > ```

-### Strings by example
+### Strings Examples

-Strings in this library support unicode (UTF-8) and aren't null-terminated.
+Strings in this library support unicode by default (UTF-8) and aren't null-terminated.

 `str.Count` tells you the number of bytes stored in the string.
-To get the number of code points call `length(str)`.
+To get the number of code points call `length(str)`, which has to calculate the UTF-8 length by iterating the string.
 The number of code points is smaller or equal to the number of bytes, because a certain code point can be encoded in up to 4 bytes.

+Strings are compared using `strings_match` and not with `==` since the latter in C/C++ has the convention of comparing the string pointers.

 Array examples from the previous section are relevant here.

 > ex.1 This string is constructed from a zero-terminated string buffer (which the compiler stores in read-only memory when the program launches).
-> This doesn't allocate memory, `free(path)` or `free(path.Data` will crash.
+> This doesn't allocate memory, `free(path)` or `free(path.Data)` will crash.
 > ```cpp
 >     string path = "./data/";
 > ```